lor-enz/doctorbox-covid-notify/README.md

 ## Setup: ##

-The script requires selenium and pillow
+The script requires selenium and pillow (pillow - Python Imaging Library - could be removed.
+But it's useful for occasional checks if the script is working)

 if using conda:
 ```bash